Advice

 When At-Home Strategies Aren’t Working

 Anxiety is, of course, only one of several challenges that lead to sleeping problems.
-Other sleep disorders, mental health disorders such as depression, ADHD, or anxiety disorders, and physical health conditions can cause trouble sleeping - both falling asleep, and staying asleep.
+Other sleep disorders, mental health disorders (depression, ADHD, or anxiety disorders), and physical health conditions can cause trouble sleeping - both falling asleep, and staying asleep.
 Sleep apnea, insomnia, panic attacks, sleep walking, narcolepsy, and restless leg syndrome are some of the most common.
-So, if you’re having trouble sleeping, again, it’s important to talk to your doctor, or even a sleep specialist.
+So, if you’re having trouble sleeping, it’s important to talk to your doctor, or even a sleep specialist.
 They can help give you an accurate diagnosis and treatment, and medical advice.
 If an anxiety disorder is the culprit, here are a few of the things they might suggest: